 There are many different ways network nodes can be connected together.

-Common connection technologies like Ethernet, Wi-Fi, Bluetooth etc are designed to work using a particular network topology.
+Common connection technologies used on home networks like Ethernet, Wi-Fi, Bluetooth etc are designed to work using a particular network topology.

 Having an understanding of these topologies is important when structuring your home network.